baratgabor/ProcessUtils32/README.md

 **Compatible only with 32 bit processes.
 NOTE that all methods are public, but the majority of them don't do bitness checks.**

 Main features:
-- Getting the address of the **ThreadStack0** symbol used by CheatEngine
+- Getting the address of the elusive **ThreadStack0** symbol used by CheatEngine
 - Following pointer chains, and reading a result into a chosen type

 I'll probably convert it sometime to use unsafe code and pointers, plus I'll write a 64 bit equivalent.